sergioriv17/SergioRiveraProDev/README.md

 where we designed a board game.
 It was interesting seeing other peoples thought process into what makes a good game, I
 learned a lot working with them.
 We had a few side projects that showed me how cool it can be to integrate tech into things.
 I cant wait to see what else ill end up learning.

+### Week 2 Reflection

+The second week I started to understand things a bit more as far as how the class goes.
+We got our Vyond accounts set up and so that was pretty dope I made a few animated commercials that turned out silly.
+Playing with Vyond and looking up how to use different features of the program was really helpful in trying to understand how to properly use it.
+I set up my unity account as well but havent really played around with that program just yet but that’s my next project.